S0rrow/SimilarPatchIdentifier/README.md

 |`patch.strategy`|no|*automatically set by launcher*|
 |`concretize.strategy`|no|*automatically set by launcher*|
 |`fl.metric`|yes|define how Fault Localization is done. default is perfect. only required for ConFix|

-### How to find Patch for Git Repository
-- To launch SimilarPatchIdentifier to make patch for buggy file from a Git repository, input values descripted below in `SPI.ini` file.
-- in `SPI` section
-    - `mode` : `github`
-    - `repository_url` : URL of the Git repository
-    - `commit_id` : Commit ID of the buggy version
-    - `target_path` : Path of the buggy file in the repository
-    - `test_list` : List of names of test classes that a project uses
-    - `test_class_path` : Path of the test class path (Colon(`:`)-separated.)
-    - `compile_class_path` : Path of the compile class path (Colon(`:`)-separated.)
-    - `build_tool` : How a project is built.
-Only tools `maven` and `gradle` are possible for option
-    - `faulty_line` : Line number of the buggy line
-    - `faulty_line_fix` : Line number of the fixed line
-    - `faulty_line_blame` : Line number of the blame line
-    - `JAVA_HOME_8` : Path of the JDK 8
-    - `byproduct_path` : Path of the directory which files and folders made during the progress of SPI should be stored into.
-Will make folder byproducts inside root by default.
-- in `ChangeCollector` section
-    - no need to input
-- in `LCE` section
-    - `candidate_number` : Number of candidates to be generated, default is 10
-- in `ConFix` section
-    - `patch.count` : Number of patch generation trials, default is 200000
-    - `max.change.count` : The threshold of number of changes to use as patch material
-    - `max.trials` : The threshold of patch generation trial, default is 100
-    - `time.budget` : Time limit of ConFix execution, default is 3
-    - `fl.metric` : How Fault Localization is done. default is perfect.